top of page

 Growing in a container

 This could be 'into a larger pot' due to various reasons.
 Just a few examples; Globe Artichokes which can be very vulnerable to weather, pests, diseases etc. I always grow them to a 3 litre or even 5 litre size before moving to the permanent planting site, with correspondingly richer nutrient content.
-Fruit trees and currant bushes; having propagated them, I don't want to plant them directly into the orchard as they will get buried under the wildflowers and grasses!
+Fruit trees and currant bushes; having propagated them, I don't want to plant them directly into the orchard until they are large enough not to get buried under the wildflowers and grasses!
 So again, they are potted into larger pots, with extra nutrients.

 Growing (to cropping point) in a container